Druwww/19_20_TWOIng4_Project/backend/README.md

 - U with the body : only the value you want to change with id
 - D with id

-And for the Satistif use the route : /askMe
+And for the Satistics and particular requests :
-In the body put some true for the stat you want

-- numberSensor : true
-        Will return the number of Sensor in a body { numberSensor : $value}
+-sensors/numberSensors : return number of sensors in numberSensors